DRodriq/ML-Models/README.md

 * Linear Classifier trained with backpropogation as taught in Andrew Ng's Deep Learning course
 * L-Layer Feed Forward Neural Network as taught in Andrew Ng's Deep Learning course

+Models can be run standalone with default parameters or through an application

 ## Testing ##

 Each model file contains a main() definition and can be run standalone.